KKornegay/Project_2_Group_C/README.md

 ### Charts:
+-	Interactive bubble chart contrasting average team cost per win/per season by year.
--	Scatterplot showing average team cost per win/per season.
+-	Interactive bubble chart contrasting average team cost per win/per season by team.
 -	Bubble chart representing all 30 champions (from 1985-2015).
 -	Size of bubbles will be representative of championship cost/ team win in relation to league mean of cost/team win.